 5. Davit Gareja Cave Monastery

 On the border with Azerbaijan, the ancient monastery complex of Davit Gareja is one of the most remarkable of Georgia’s historic sites.
-The monastery was founded in 6th century by David Garejeli, one of the thirteen Assyrian monks who arrived in the country from Mesopotamia to strengthen Christianity and built many monasteries across the country.
+The monastery was founded in the 6th century by David Garejeli, one of the thirteen Assyrian monks who arrived in the country from Mesopotamia to strengthen Christianity and built many monasteries across the country.

 It includes the complex of 19 Medieval monasteries with approximately 5,000 cells for monks.
 This site is characterized by a unique combination of historic architecture and prehistoric archaeological sites.
-Its uniqueness is heightened by a lunar, semi desert landscape that turns green and blooms with flowers in early summer.
+Its uniqueness is heightened by a lunar, semi-desert landscape that turns green and blooms with flowers in early summer.